ms5991/BeerXMLSharp/README.md

 This is a C# [BeerXML](http://www.beerxml.com/beerxml.htm) object model and library for serializing/deserializing XML of this format.
 It can be used in any .NET application that requires representation of Homebrewing recipies that conform to the open standard.

+For the time being, as BeerXML V2 is not fully spec'ed out, this library only supports BeerXML V1.
+This will change if V2 gains traction.

 ## Usage

 ### Installation